 - M.S., Music Technology, Indiana University Perdue University at Indianapolis

 - Diploma, Media Composition and Cinematic Orchestration, London School of Creative Studies

 In Their Own Words

 "I want students to be able to have the freedom to explore and feel inspired.
-Most importantly, I want students to come away with feeling what they have learned is relevant, real-world-based knowledge that they can immediately apply, tempered with an entrepreneurial spirit to continue to learn and adapt throughout their career."
+Most importantly, I want students to come away with the feeling that what they have learned is relevant, real-world–based knowledge that they can immediately apply, tempered with an entrepreneurial spirit to continue to learn and adapt throughout their career."

-"As a Berklee Professional Music alumnus, I've worked in nearly every aspect of the music industry, including performance, music business, music education, music technology, music production, and composition.
+"As a Berklee professional music alumnus, I've worked in nearly every aspect of the music industry, including performance, music business, music education, music technology, music production, and composition.
 I bring the experiences I've learned throughout my career—both good and bad—into the classroom and share these real experiences as a way for students to be inspired, to learn, to grow, and ultimately blaze their own path and make a difference in music."

 "Berklee fosters an inclusive environment that is a musically diverse, multicultural melting pot free of genre-specific and stylistic boundaries—a way of life we experience in our daily lives here at Berklee."